Document in the Guide how users can submit iocage plugins

 Note: This may be related to (but is quite different from) https://redmine.ixsystems.com/issues/20236

-#2 Updated by Aaron St. John over 1 year ago
+#2 Updated by Aaron St. John about 3 years ago

-#8 Updated by Dru Lavigne over 1 year ago
+#8 Updated by Dru Lavigne about 3 years ago

 - Subject changed from Guidelines/documentation to make 3rd party iocage plugin official to Documentation for user-contributed iocage plugins